-Pursuant to the Administrative Measures for Internet Information Service released by the State Council on September 25, 2000 and amended on January 8, 2011, and the Administration Measures for Not-for-profit online Information Service Registration released on February 8, 2005 by the Ministry of Information Industry and effective from March 20, 2005, Internet information service is classified into for-profit and not-for-profit categories.
-For-profit Internet information service refers to service activities of compensated provision to online users through the internet of information nor website production.
-Not-for-profit Internet information service refers to service refers to service activities of non-compensated provision to online subscribers through the internet of information that is in the public domain and openly accessible.
+Pursuant to the Administrative Measures for Internet Information Service released by the State Council on September 25, 2000 and amended on January 8, 2011, and the Administration Measures for Not-for-profit online Information Service Registration released on February 8, 2005 by the Ministry of Information Industry (currently known as the Ministry of Industry and Information Technology), and effective from March 20, 2005, Internet information service is classified into for-profit and not-for-profit categories.
+For-profit Internet information service refers to service activities of compensated provision to online users through the internet of information.
+Not-for-profit Internet information service refers to service activities of non-compensated provision to online subscribers through the internet of information that is in the public domain and openly accessible.
 The national government has installed permit system for for-profit Internet information service and filing system for not-for-profit Internet information service.
 Not-for-profit Internet information service within the territory of the PRC should file for registration with telecommunication administration authority of the province in which it is located.
 Not-for-profit Internet information service provider should log onto the registration management system of the Ministry of Information Industry at designated time each year to go through the annual verification procedures.